Waleed2660/springboot-learning-kit/tasks/Task_2.md

 - ✅Implement a news validator for UUID field & Customer Details.
 - ✅Update the controller to return 400 status code for invalid payload.
-- X Update Order Processor to save Order Status in the Database.
 - X Implement a new API to retrieve Order Status.